lavendermathias/Business-Intelligence-Final-Project/Report.md

 **Page 3: Insights and Performance Monitoring**
 ![alt text](Images/image-24.png)
-- "The dashboard follows a 'Summary-to-Detail' design philosophy.
+- The dashboard I created follows a 'Summary-to-Detail' design philosophy.
 Page 1 uses high-level KPIs and trends for quick executive review.
 Page 2 provides granular tools like the Decomposition Tree and Matrix for operational analysts.
 Page 3 utilizes AI-driven features like Anomaly Detection to highlight business risks and performance gaps.
 A consistent color palette and clear typography were used to ensure accessibility and professional aesthetics."

-- The dashboard is fully interactive.
+- My dashboard is fully interactive.
 Users can use the Slicers to filter the entire report by Location or Year.
 Cross-filtering is enabled; for example, clicking a specific category in the Bar Chart on Page 1 will automatically filter the Trend Chart to show only that category's performance.
 On Page 2, Drill-down functionality allows users to move from high-level categories to specific SKU performance with a single click."

 ---